kevinzhongxu/RTEs_classifier/README.md

 -   *Ambiguous RT-containing*
 -   *Unclassified RT-containing*

-Classification is based on weighted evidence from annotations such as RT subtype, RNase H, integrase, endonuclease, retroviral protease, Gag/capsid, Env, and other characteristic domains.
+Classification is based on weighted evidence from annotations such as RT subtype, RNase H, integrase, endonuclease, retroviral protease, gag/capsid, env, and other characteristic domains.

 ## Requirements